archetyped/simple-lightbox/readme.txt

 #### Usage
 1. Insert links to images/image attachments into your posts/pages

-**That’s it!
+**That's it!
 The image will be displayed in a lightbox automatically.**

 * For more usage tips, go to [Simple Lightbox's official page](http://archetyped.com/tools/simple-lightbox/)